(Updated May 22, 2018)

 You also have the right to object to our use of PII when we are relying on a legitimate interest (or those of a third-party) and there is something about your particular situation which makes you want to object to processing because you believe it impacts on your fundamental rights and freedoms.
 You also have the

 right to object where we are processing your PII for direct marking purposes and for scientific or historical research purposes or statistical purposes on grounds relating to your particular situation.
-We will respect your request unless we have compelling legitimate grounds to process your PII which override your rights and freedoms.
+We will respect your request unless we have compelling legitimate grounds to process your PII which overrides your rights and freedoms.

 You have the right to request the transfer of your PII to you or to a third-party.
 We will provide to you, or a third-party you have chosen, your PII in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use.